ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The ToggleHighlightApplicationMenu method is a shortcut method that makes it easier to toggle the highlight state of the controller application menu element.

+#### ToggleHighlighBody/3

+  > `public void ToggleHighlighBody(bool state, Color? highlight = null, float duration = 0f)`

+  * Parameters
+   * `bool state` - The highlight colour state, `true` will enable the highlight on the body and `false` will remove the highlight from the body.
+   * `Color? highlight` - The colour to highlight the body with.
+   * `float duration` - The duration of fade from white to the highlight colour.
+  * Returns
+   * _none_

+The ToggleHighlighBody method is a shortcut method that makes it easier to toggle the highlight state of the controller body element.

 #### ToggleHighlightController/3

   > `public void ToggleHighlightController(bool state, Color? highlight = null, float duration = 0f)`